 He is the author of Calling Out Liberty: The Stono Slave Rebellion and the Universal Struggle for Human Rights (Mississippi University Press, 2009), Blood and Bone: Truth and Reconciliation in a Southern Town (University of South Carolina Press, 2012), and The Thirteenth Turn: A History of the Noose (PublicAffairs, 2014), This is Ohio: The Overdose Crisis and the Struggle for a New America (Counterpoint, 2020), and with Michael Croley, Midland: Reports from Flyover County (Simon and Schuster/Tiller, 2020).

-Shuler’s criticism, op-eds, interviews, reviews, and poems have appeared in Salon, the Los Angeles Times, Truth Out, the Cleveland Plain Dealer, Bill Moyers and Company, 100 Days in Appalachia, Journal of Southern History, Columbia Journal of American Studies, Southern Studies, South Carolina Review, Fast Capitalism, Reconstructions, Hanging Loose, The Brooklyn Review, and Failbetter, among others.
+Shuler’s writing has appeared in Pacific Standard, The New Republic, The Atlantic, The Christian Science Monitor, Salon, Los Angeles Times, Truthout, Cleveland Plain Dealer, Bill Moyers and Company, 100 Days in Appalachia, Journal of Southern History, Columbia Journal of American Studies, Hanging Loose, and Failbetter, among others.

 Before teaching at Denison, Shuler taught at Brooklyn College and worked as a project and development director for the Brooklyn College Community Partnership, an organization working to expose youth in under-served communities to the college experience.
 Shuler was born and raised in Orangeburg, South Carolina.